 There are four carcinogenicity studies available which were performed with either EDTMP-Na or EDTMP-H (Table 9).
-All four studies are oral life-time (two-years) studies with daily substance administration in rodents, three using rats (Study Report (1985), Calvin et al. (1988), Study Report (1986c)) and one using mice (Study Report, 1986c).
-Except for the study by (Calvin et al., 1988) test substance administration was performed using gavage.
-As the pH value in the test solutions of the oral gavage studies was adjusted with sodium hydroxide, the actual substance tested is EDTMP-Na in these studies.
+All four studies are oral life-time (two-years) studies with daily substance administration in rodents, three using rats (Study Report (1985), Calvin et al. (1988) Study Report (1986c)) and one using mice (Study Report, 1986d).
+Except for the study by Calvin et al. (1988), test substance administration was performed by gavage.
+As the pH value in the test solutions of the oral gavage studies was adjusted with sodium hydroxide the actual substance tested is EDTMP-Na in these studies.
 However, as discussed above, hydrolysis of EDTMP-H and EDTMP-Na takes place at neutral or physiological pH and exposure to the undissociated substance after oral application is considered to be less likely.
-Therefore, the test substance name is referred to as EDTMP-Na for the gavage studies whereas the general discussion refers to EDTMP-H/-NA.
+Therefore, the test substance name is referred to as EDTMP-H or EDTMP-Na for the gavage studies whereas the general discussion refers to EDTMP-H/-Na.

-Study Report (1985) in rats was judged to be the most relevant carcinogenicity study for EDTMP-H/-Na as the study was performed similar to OECD TG 453 covering a wide dose range and is comprehensively documented (available as study report).
+Study Report (1985) in rats is judged to be the most relevant carcinogenicity study for EDTMP-H/-Na as the study was performed similar to OECD TG 453covering a wide dose range and is comprehensively documented.